contentauth/c2pa-node/README.md

 ### Adding an ingredient

 Use `c2pa.createIngredient()` to load ingredient data for inclusion into a manifest.
-This can be stored on a backend if necessary and loaded at signing time without the need for the original ingredient if it is no longer available.
+You can store the ingredient data on the backend and load it at signing time if necessary (for example if the original ingredient is no longer available); for example:

 ```ts
 // Create the ingredient asset from a buffer